michaeljclark/michaeljclark.github.io/index.md

 The rv8 simulator suite contains libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, a JIT assembler, LaTeX documentation, a metadata based RISC-V disassembler, a histogram tool for generating statistics on RISC-V ELF executables, a RISC-V proxy syscall simulator, a RISC-V full system emulator that implements the RISC-V 1.9.1 privileged specification and an x86-64 binary translator.

+The rv8 binary translation engine works by interpreting code while profiling it for hot paths.
+Hot paths are translated on the fly to native code.
+The translation engine maintains a call stack to allow runtime inlining of hot functions.
+A branch target cache is used to accelerate indirect calls through function pointers and returns.
+The translator supports a hybrid binary translation and interpretation model to handle instructions that do not have native translations.
+Currently ‘IM’ code is translated and ‘AFD’ is interpreted.
+The translator supports native translation of RVC compressed code.

 The current version is available [here](https://github.com/rv8-io/rv8).

 ---